-Many property investors who’ve collected one or two properties for their portfolio, at one stage or another, will decide to “dabble” in property development.
+I’ve found that once many property investors who’ve collected a few properties in their portfolio, become keen to “dabble” in property development.

 They see this as the next phase in their career and determine that with the bit of knowledge they have gained buying and selling real estate, they’re all set for a successful transition into the world of planning, design and construction.